Jonasori/Proplyd-Modeling/README.md

 ## EXPLANATION OF SCRIPTS

 Below are some descriptions of the scripts and files, ranked in approximate order of importance.
+They are, I think, pretty outdated now, but are still pretty close to right and hopefully can provide some sort of understanding of the package's heirarchy.

 ### run_driver.py
 The MCMC wrapper.
 Holds parameter information for the MCMC run, as well as starting the actual run.
 Also holds 'lnprob()', the function that 'emcee' uses to evaluate each mode's fit.